As a result of the great success of these Awards for 6 years, Sanofi and the Institut Pasteur have decided to continue this initiative in 2018.

 Article 1: Object

-The Sanofi - Institut Pasteur Awards will be given, during 2017, to recognize four (4) scientists* for outstanding research demonstrating real scientific progress in the life sciences, more specifically concerning one of the two (2) following subjects:
+The Sanofi - Institut Pasteur Awards will be given, during 2018, to recognize 2 scientists for outstanding research and demonstrating real scientific progress in the life sciences, more specifically concerning one of the two (2) special focus for Global health :

 - Microbiology & Infection

-The Awards will be paid to each of the institutions hosting the four (4) scientists to support continuation of their awarded researches.
+The Awards will be paid to each of the institutions hosting the 2 scientists to support continuation of their awarded researches.
 The Awards are not transferable for any other purpose whatsoever.

 Article 2: Prize amount

-The four (4) Awards will be awarded to the beneficiaries as specified here below:
+The 2 Awards will be awarded to the beneficiaries as specified here below: